 - In Star Wars Episode I: The Phantom Menace, Qui-Gon Jinn tries to melt through a blast door with his lightsaber; he's standing next to it at the time, with his hands inches away from molten metal, but he doesn't even get singed.
 Force-based protection from heat seems as reasonable an explanation as any.

-- Somewhat confusing in Star Wars Episode III: Revenge of the Sith.
+- Zigzagged in Star Wars Episode III: Revenge of the Sith.
 The climactic fight between Obi-Wan and Anakin takes place above a lake of molten lava.
 They spend most of the fight floating above the lava on platforms with no ill effect from the heat.
 But then Anakin bursts into flames a few feet away from the lava at the end of the fight.
 According to Lucas, the symbolic importance of the fight's lake-of-fire venue trumped any desire for natural plausibility.
-That aside, it has been suggested for example that the two Jedi were using the Force to shield themselves, and Anakin's concentration simply broke when he was dismembered.
+That aside, it has been suggested that the two Jedi were using the Force to shield themselves, and Anakin's concentration simply broke when he was dismembered.
 However, a fairly obvious explanation exists and seems to be clearly implied by the movie itself.
 We see a bit earlier that the "arms" of the lava mining platform have a force field shielding it, and once it's accidentally undone, it starts to rapidly disintegrate.
 The smaller platforms used later have the same kind of blue glow underneath them.
 In conclusion, this is most likely an aversion, though one using some kind of very handy unexplained technology.
 (At least this beats the earlier mention (it might have been in one of the old novelizations of the original trilogy) that he fell into a pit of lava.)

 - On the other end of the spectrum, the disaster movie The Day After Tomorrow, among other examples of terrible, terrible science featured a scene where a main character runs down a hallway where the temperature is dropping so fast that moisture in the air turns to ice on the walls in less than a second.
 Despite the fact that he's only wearing normal clothes and a coat, our hero seems to be in no danger as long as he doesn't let the rapidly forming ice catch him — the air a few feet in front of the death zone is only somewhat chilly (and moving slower than a running human).
 He also manages to hold back the cold entirely by entering a room with a fireplace and shutting the door, but that's a different issue.